andrewtheart/DiskActivityMonitor/HELP.md

 .\scripts\install.ps1
 ```

-This publishes the service and tray under the repository's `publish` directory, recreates the service, starts it, adds a Startup shortcut, and opens the dashboard.
+This publishes staging files under the repository's `publish` directory, copies runnable files to the ACL-protected `%ProgramFiles%\Disk Activity Monitor Dev` directory, recreates the service from that protected path, starts it, adds a Startup shortcut, and opens the dashboard.

 ---